 There are other natural remedies for cough too, like ginger.

 You can prepare a simple cup of ginger tea by cutting ginger into thin slices and steeping them in water for 10-15 minutes.
 Add a little honey for added benefit.

 Herbal teas can also be used for cough and sore throat.
 You can read more about these teas here.

 Pineapple Juice Recipe For Cough

-We explored some of the naturally effective ingredients that might help with cough and may even be available in your kitchen right now.
-You can use these items to prepare your own juice mix for a cough.
+All the ingredients we have explored are naturally effective and may be readily available in your kitchen right now.
+You can use them to prepare your own juice mix for a cough.

-Combine these ingredients and consume this drink up to twice a day, or whenever you have throat irritation.
+Combine the ingredients and drink twice a day or whenever you have throat irritation.

 Pineapple juice as a natural remedy for cough has little supportive research.
 But there is also little to no risk in trying it out to relieve your cough.

 If you are going to drink pineapple juice as a natural remedy for cough, it is recommended that you mix in other ingredients that are known for relieving cough, such as honey, pepper, and salt.
 This should give better results compared to consuming pineapple juice alone.